 Laker Junior High students enjoy field trips each year.
 The sixth graders and seventh graders embark on a week-long adventure to the Leelenau Outdoor Camp, where they do a variety of outdoor activities that help them bond with their classmates and learn more about themselves.
 The sixth graders go in the fall and the seventh graders go in the winter.
 They do many fun hands-on projects while learning valuable life lessons.
 More information on these camps can be found on the LOC website.
-For a video that features Laker students and teachers talking about the LOC trips, click on the sixth or seventh-grade trip picture.
+For videos that feature Laker students and teachers talking about the LOC trips, click on the sixth and seventh-grade trip pictures.

 The eighth graders take a week-long trip to Washington, D.C. in the spring.
 They are kept very busy during this time, visiting many historical landmarks and learning a lot about the nation’s history.
 They also visit museums and enjoy live entertainment throughout the city.
 This is one of the most important trips these students take in their lifetime.
 It’s a valued Laker tradition that’s been going for decades.
 For an article about this wonderful experience, click on the eighth-grade trip picture.

 Every student at Laker Junior High can find an activity they’d enjoy!